Part Four

 Hysni Krasniqi: Yes, to Greece.

-Erëmirë Krasniqi: Did he get the letter to go to the military, or what?
+Erëmirë Krasniqi: Did he ever receive a letter to go to the military service, or what?

-Hysni Krasniqi: No, it didn’t, he finished it.
+Hysni Krasniqi: No, there was no letter, he finished it [the military service].
 But look, I’ll tell you, he finished the Special Unit against the planes, they asked him to be a soldier, but he did not go.
 I said, “Son, you can’t go as a soldier.”
 He finished military service in Ljubljana.
 My Serbian neighbor said, “How could you send your child to Ljubljana?”
 I said, “I didn’t send him, the state did.”
-I found a person I know there, Xhehal Qehaja, he was an acquaintance and he went there and finished it.
+I found a connection there, Xhelal Qehaja, he was an acquaintance and he [my son] went there and finished it.
 And I told him, “Son, you have to leave.”
-He went to Greece, went to Greece, back then it was.
+He went to Greece, went to Greece, back then it was easy.
 From Greece he went to France, he stayed with my brother for a long time.

-They both spoke English.
+They both spoke English fluently.
 He stayed there for a few days and he took him to the English Channel.
 He got in there, he took a bag, he got to the other side.
 When he came out, he said, “I want political asylum.”
 He was granted asylum and started his life.
-He spoke English, he didn’t want to take the aid they gave, he said, “I want a job, I speak English.”
-He found a job as a translator for those who came as refugees, what do I know.
+He knew English, he didn’t want to take the aid they gave, he said, “I want a job, I speak English.”
+He found a job as a translator for those who came as refugees, what do I know?
 He still does that job to this day.
 Now he works from home, he fosters children.
 He has four children there.
-He had a house, he bought a house, he has six rooms, yes.
+He has a house, he bought a house of his own, he has six rooms, yes.
 That’s right.

-My second son went to Germany, we had a good friend in Germany, very good friend.
+My second son went to Germany, we had a good friend in Germany, a very good friend.
 He got on the bus here, we found a travel agency that took him to Germany easily.
 He went there.
-He was a very close friend of ours, our children always stayed together, he took him to the English Channel from Germany.
-He spoke great English, he still does.
+He was a very close friend of ours, our children always hung out together, he took him to the English Channel from Germany.
+He knew English really well, he still does.
 An English newspaper hired him…

 Erëmirë Krasniqi: Which year was this?